mrjoechen/ShowcaseApp/README.md

 In Showcase, you can configure the image source, which can be a local folder or some shared file protocols, such as SMB, FTP, SFTP, WebDav.

-Of course I'm adding more support for network storage like Google Grive, OneDrive, DropBox...
+Of course I'm adding more support for network storage like Google Drive, OneDrive, DropBox...

 In addition, I also added the movie poster data source TMDB, you can choose to display the posters of current or upcoming movies.